ealcobaca/ealcobaca/README.md

 Together with my advisor, we are developing a project to automate end-to-end machine learning pipelines.
 This journey has been very challenging and fruitful!
 My research interests are machine learning, AutoML, meta-learning, optimization for machine learning, computational Mathematics, and Bioinformatics. :man_scientist:

-I like to build things with Machine Learning, distributed systems, SQL, Python, modern backend APIs, and modern frontend frameworks. :man_technologist:
+I like to build things with Machine Learning, distributed systems, Python, SQL, modern backend/frontend frameworks. :man_technologist:

 You can find me on: 📫
  - My website: [ealcobaca.github.io](https://ealcobaca.github.io)